-If a 4-H club or group is considering a major expenditure of any single item (over $1,000), purchasing capital equipment (an asset which has a useful life of more than one year), or accepting a capital equipment gift, the 4-H club or group must secure approval from a 4-H Youth Development staff member prior to purchasing or accepting the item.
+If a 4-H club or group is considering a major expenditure of any single item (over $1,000), purchasing capital equipment (an asset that has a useful life of more than one year), or accepting a capital equipment gift, the 4-H club or group must secure approval from a 4-H Youth Development staff member prior to purchasing or accepting the item.
 Examples of items requiring approval include: audio/visual equipment, buildings, computers, contest equipment, firearms, livestock, machinery, property, tack, trailers, vehicles, etc.

 Learn more about the steps of gaining approval to make a major purchase or accept a capital equipment donation by reading Considering Expenditures of Over $1000.